PanieriLorenzo/rust-poly/README.md

 # rust-poly
-Numeric manipulation of real and complex polynomials
+Numeric manipulation of real and complex polynomials.

+> Note: this crate is currently under development and should not be used

+Basic Goals:
+- [ ] addition, subtraction and multiplication of complex and real univariate polynomials
+- [ ] long division of complex and real univariate polynomials -
+- [ ] finding complex roots of polynomials
+- [ ] generate chebyshev polynomials

 ## Licensing